Home News Jersey City News Hudson County To Host Nonprofit Revenue Workshop March 24

 Previous county initiatives have included grant writing workshops, volunteer recruitment training, and networking events for nonprofit leaders.

-County officials said the upcoming workshop is intended to help nonprofit organizations strengthen their financial strategies and revenue systems while continuing to provide services throughout Hudson County communities.
+County officials said the upcoming workshop is intended to help nonprofit organizations strengthen financial strategies and revenue systems while continuing to provide services throughout Hudson County communities.

 Previous article Hoboken Mayor Warns of $17M Deficit, Could Trigger 20% Tax Increase